Minibunny14/Repository_Of_Knowledge-STM32-/README.md

 ## Registers and Memory:
 Like most processors, the Cortex-M processors have a simple register structure, with 16 registers(including general purpose registers (R0-R12)).
 The Link Register(LR), the Program Counter(Counter) and a Stack Pointer(SP).
+Registers are storage locations that hold data or memory addresses.
 ### Link Register:
+The link register is used for holding the return address when calling a function or subroutine(Assembly).
 ### Program Counter:
+The Program Counter is used to track the memory address of the next intruction to be executed in a program.
+Essentially, this could be thought of as the different steps in a recipe.
 ### Stack Pointer:
+The Stack Pointer is used to store the memory address of the last data element added to the stack or, the first available address in the stack.